Post may contain affiliate links.

 Making Homemade Apple Pie Filling

-Peel, core and slice 10 cups of apples.
+Peel, core and slice 10 cups of apples for the apple pie filling .
 (That’s between 6 and 7 lbs, I think.)
 I use three different varieties of baking apples to get the best texture and flavor for my homemade apple pie.
 The varieties I like are granny smith, pink lady and honey crisp.
-I try to make the mixture equal thirds of each.
+Use the varieties of baking apples available in your area for your own apple pie recipe.
+I try to make the mixture equal thirds of each variety.

 Place the apple slices, sugar, flour, lemon juice, cinnamon and nutmeg into a large stock pot or dutch oven.
 Give it a good stir.
 I find that a wooden spoon works best for this.
 You need something sturdy.